atropos-null/LS/py109/py109_studyguide.md

 #### Immutable Objects

 **Strings, tuples, and numbers are immutable and cannot be changed after creation**.
-Any operation that appears to modify them actually creates a new object and reassigning the reference. ​Immutable objects​ can be shared safely (via interning) since they can't be changed.
+Any operation that appears to modify them actually creates a new object and the reference is reassigned. ​Immutable objects​ can be shared safely (via interning) since they can't be changed.

 ```python
 s = "hello"